oconnor663/duct.py/README.md

 Execute the expression and capture its output, similar to backticks or `$()` in bash.
-This is a convenience wrapper around `run` which sets `stdout(CAPTURE)`, decodes stdout to a string, trims trailing newlines, and returns it directly instead of returning a `Result`.
+This is a convenience wrapper around `run` which sets `capture_stdout`, decodes stdout to a string, trims trailing newlines, and returns it directly instead of returning a `Result`.

 ```python